minamijoyo/tfschema/README.md

 Any feedback and contributions are welcome.
 Feel free to open an issue and submit a pull request.

 # Acknowledgments
 The tfschema is built on Terraform and its providers.
-I'm sincerely grateful to these authors.
+I'm sincerely grateful to those authors.

 # License
 MIT